gomezarroyo/CHSL2019/RNAseq.md

 ```
 grep ENST00000342247 $RNA_REF_GTF | less -p "exon\s" -S
 ```
 3) Index your refence genome.
-This is usually part of the aligner sofware
+This is usually part of the aligner sofware.

+# YOU WILL NEED A TON OF RAM SO BE MINDFUL.
+You could also download/find indexed files already!

 You can extract features from the GTF file to be used to index the FASTA file.
 In this example we use python scripts